 On July 22, 2014, Lake Union released my second novel, The Virtues of Oxygen.
 While I think it will attract a similar audience to A Watershed Year, it’s a very different story and one that has a basis in reality.

 The Virtues of Oxygen had its genesis in a New York Times obituary I read in 2009 about a woman who had lived most of her life inside an iron lung.
-I couldn’t stop thinking about what that kind of life would be like and how someone virtually divorced from their body could go on living.
+I couldn’t stop thinking about what life would be like for someone virtually divorced from their body.
 I paired the story of Vivian, who contracted polio at the age of 6, with that of Holly, a young widow struggling to keep her home during the Great Recession.
-These two women become linked and their lives interwoven as the town around them tries to cope with a changing economic landscape.
-I can’t wait to see how this one fares in the increasingly crowded marketplace.
+These two women’s lives become interwoven as the town around them tries to cope with a changing economic landscape.

 My debut novel, A Watershed Year, was released originally in 2011 and was reissued in November 2013 by Lake Union, a division of Amazon Publishing.
 In A Watershed Year, Lucy McVie is a woman in her mid-thirties who loses her best friend, Harlan, to cancer.
 Harlan comes back to her through a series of emails he wrote before he died, and he inadvertently advises Lucy to think about becoming a mother.
 This begins her journey to adopt a young boy from Russia as she works through her grief over Harlan and starts a new relationship that may or may not work out.